Finding the Best Places to Retire Since 2006!

 Crime Rate: Below the national average

 Political Leanings: Very conservative

 Is South Dakota Considered Tax Friendly for Retirement?
 Yes

-Notes: The hospital is small.
-The nearest city, Rapid City (population 70,000), is 60 miles away on a two lane road.
+Notes: Hot Springs began losing some population in 2009, but it started to rebound in 2021.
+The nearest city, Rapid City (population 78,000), is 60 miles away on a two lane road.
 Thanks to the hot springs, Hot Springs is the warmest place in South Dakota

 Fort Pierre, a way station on the Lewis and Clark expedition, became the territory's first white settlement in 1804.
 Tensions between the new Americans and the native Sioux broiled throughout the 1800s and became intense after gold was found in the Black Hills.
 South Dakota still has one of the highest populations of Native Americans with nine official tribes living within its borders.
 It entered the Union on November 2, 1889.

 South Dakota sweeps through three major geographic regions.
 The eastern portion of the Mount Rushmore State has a lower elevation and higher precipitation rate than the western portion or the Black Hills.
 Other areas of geologic interest include the Dissected Till Plains and the Badlands.

 The state enjoys four distinct seasons.
 Winters can be cold and dry while summers may be hot and semi-humid.
 Severe summer storms are a possibility.
 Eastern South Dakota is considered part of Tornado Alley.